mike-gimelfarb/cocoa/docs/multivariate.rst

 * Zhao, J., Zhang, B., Guo, X., Qi, L., & Li, Z. (2022).
 Self-adapting spherical search algorithm with differential evolution for global optimization.
 Mathematics, 10(23), 4519.

 The spherical search algorithm works by generating trial solutions on the surface of a hyper-sphere.
-It is population-based, meaning there is a selection process by which points are randomly sampled and determine the angle of the trial point in the hyper-sphere.
+The algorithm maintains a population of individuals with the best objective values, and uses these candidate solutions to generate the new trial solutions.

-The COCOA version implements the full parameter adaptation described in the first paper, which is identical to the process used in L-SHADE.
+The COCOA version implements the full parameter adaptation described in the first paper, and is identical to the process used in L-SHADE.
-The COCOA version also has a flag ``usede`` which hybridizes the sphere search with a differential-evolution update in case the trial point is not accepted into the population during sphere search.
-The extra parameters of this new update are also allowed to adapt using the L-SHADE methodology.
-This DE-update, together with an opposition-based initialization scheme, has the effect of promoting global search.
+The COCOA version also has a flag ``usede`` which hybridizes the sphere search with a differential-evolution update as described in the second paper.
+This allows the algorithm to escape local minima better than vanilla spherical search.

 .. function:: SSDE(mfev, npinit, tol, patience = 1000, npmin = 4, ptop = 0.11, h = 100, usede = False, repaircr = True)